Except they don’t. But this is what smokers often say.

 IMG_0997 - CopyWe can do some sleuthing and say there were three people recently at this table who drank red wine.
 Since there are ten cigarette butts in the ashtray I would say they were all smokers so probably two smoked three cigarettes and one smoked four.
 I should add this photo was taken in Tokyo where smoking, unfortunately, is still permitted in many eating and drinking establishments.

 How would normal people, that is, non-smokers, manage in this situation?
-It’s obvious, if you take a moment’s thought, that non-smokers can enjoy a drink and conversation with friends (provided they are in a non-smoking environment where they would much prefer to be) and it would normally never occur to them to inhale poison at the same time.
+It’s obvious, if you take a moment’s thought, that non-smokers can enjoy a drink and conversation with friends (provided they are in a non-smoking environment where they would much prefer to be) and it would normally never occur to them to inhale poisonous fumes at the same time.

 Smokers are thus in an unfortunate position, and it’s not just when having a drink with friends.
 They can’t really enjoy anything in life as much as non-smokers, other things being equal.

 I took this photo in a shop in IMG_0981Tokyo selling glassware.
-As well all sorts of glasses for wine and spirits they also sell ashtrays, an example of which is shown, featured with a box of cigars and a bottle of 17 year old Nikka Taketsuru blended malt whisky.
+As well all sorts of glasses for wine and spirits they also sell ashtrays, an example of which is shown, featured with a box of cigars and a bottle of 17-year-old Nikka Taketsuru blended malt whisky.

 It’s unfortunate there isn’t a little more awareness that smoking cigars is a very bad idea.
 It does nothing to enhance the taste of any drink and I think it’s insulting to this fine whisky to display it in this way.
 Anyone capable of appreciating wine or whisky wouldn’t want to spoil their palate with tobacco smoke.